-Rob is a partner in LP’s Trusts & Estate Practice group and has served as Levenfeld Pearlstein’s Chairman and Managing Partner since January 2013.
+Rob is a partner in Levenfeld Pearlstein’s Trusts & Estate Practice group and served as LP’s Chairman and Managing Partner from January 2013 to July 2022.

 Throughout his decades of experience as a Trusts & Estates attorney, Rob has counseled high net worth individuals, owners of closely held businesses, and their families on an array of estate, gift and income tax planning, and business succession planning.
 He welcomes the opportunity to work with clients to creatively problem solve the issues that matter most to them – their families, their businesses, and their legacy.

 Rob knows estate and tax law can be complex and recognizes that a large part of his job is to present information in a digestible, applicable format that keeps his clients and their families informed and involved.
 He strives to explain how asset protection planning and the creation of sophisticated structures will help legitimately protect his clients’ wealth from the claims of potential future creditors.
 Estate planning matters commonly involve long-term and multigenerational planning.
 As a natural outgrowth of that, Rob has been actively involved in both contested and routine administration of trusts, guardianship, and decedents’ estates.